Details of SSL Nations Gold Cup keelboat championship released

-The Star Sailors League (SSL) has announced more details of their Nations Gold Cup, a new sailing competition among nations that will become the SSL biennial grand finale.
+The Star Sailors League (SSL) has announced more details of their Nations Gold Cup, a new Keelboat sailing competition among nations that will become the SSL biennial grand finale.

 The objective is to crown the top sailing nation, and the first edition will take place in Europe in 2021, on fully crewed one-design 45 footers monohulls.